JoeOsborne77/JoeOsborne77/README.md

 - 🏫 Courses I am doing/planning on doing; [Crach Course Computer Science](https://thecrashcourse.com/topic/computerscience/), [CS50 Harvard Intro to CS](https://pll.harvard.edu/course/cs50-introduction-computer-science?delta=0), [Codecademy - Python](https://www.codecademy.com/learn/learn-python)
 - 🎫 Events/Meetups I have/do attend; [Silicon Milkroundabout - Next Gen](https://www.siliconmilkroundabout.com/nextgen), [London Tech Network](https://www.meetup.com/london-tech-network/events/)

-## CLOSING TBC
+## CLOSING
-Further integration between music and tech, as well as tech for good and how technology is changing people's lives for the better is very exciting for me and I feel privileged to live at such a time.
-Specifically the advancements in the mental health, general medical and environmental industries.
+Machine learning and further integration between music and tech, as well as tech for good and how technology is changing people's lives for the better is very exciting for me.
+Specifically the advancements in the mental health, general medical and environmental industries make me feel privileged to live at such a time and I am looking forward to advancing in my journey.

 ## REFERENCES
 Name: Shane Derozario <br>